PyISH: Python Integral Field Spectroscopy Simulation for HWO: Introduction

 \section{Introduction}

-HWO is the top recommendation for large astrophysics missions by the National Academies’ Decadal Survey on Astronomy and Astrophysics 2020 (Astro2020) to search for signs of life orbiting other stars, and undertake many other transformational astrophysics science cases \cite{2023Pathways2020s}.
-Several exploratory analytic cases (EACs), or preliminary architecture concepts for HWO, are being studied to understand key architectural options and breakpoints, practice end-to-end modeling, and identify key technology gaps and solutions \cite{Feinberg2024TheOpportunities}.
-Figures \ref{fig:eac4} and \ref{fig:eac5} depict the preliminary concepts for the most recent EACs 4 and 5, the newest architectures that the HWO Technology Maturation Project Office (HTMPO) is studying.
+HWO is the top recommendation for large astrophysics missions by the National Academies’ Decadal Survey on Astronomy and Astrophysics 2020 (Astro2020) to search for signs of life orbiting other stars, and undertake many other transformational astrophysics science cases{\cite{NationalAcademies2023Pathways2020s}}.
+Several exploratory analytic cases (EACs), or preliminary architecture concepts for HWO, are being studied to understand key architectural options and breakpoints, practice end-to-end modeling, and identify key technology gaps and solutions {\cite{Feinberg2024TheOpportunities}}.
+Figure \ref{figs: eacs} depicts the preliminary concepts for the most recent EACs 4 and 5, the newest architectures that the HWO Technology Maturation Project Office (HWO TMPO) is studying.

 The two telescopes vary in size, with EACs 4 and 5 having an inscribed primary diameter of $\geq$ 6.5 and 8 meters, respectively.
 Both EACs contain 5 instruments.
 The UV IFS, which was not included in EACs 1 - 3, was recently added to EACs 4 and 5 based on community interest from a wide range of science case development documents (SCDDs) submitted by the community to HWO TMPO (Dressing et al. (in prep)).
-In fact, $\approx$ 25 percent of the SCDDs expressed interest in using a UV IFS to perform their science.
+In fact, $\approx$ 25 \% of the SCDDs expressed interest in using a UV IFS to perform their science.
+The 25\% of these SCDDs cover a diversity of science cases, spanning from solar system science, CGM emission, and supernova remnants.
 The UV IFS’s architecture will be explored as part of EACs 4 and 5 in the coming months.
+For more information on EACs 4 and 5, please see Feinberg et al 2026 {\cite{Feinberg2026HabitableExploration}}.

 An IFS provides both spatial and spectral information to the user in the form of a three-dimensional data cube.
-A graphic of an example output (after post-processing) 3D data cube from an IFS is shown in Figure \ref{fig: IFS cube}.
-The submitted SCDDs call for a wide range of performance parameters for the UV IFS, including a field of view between 1 - 10 arcseconds, a spectral resolving power between 100 - 10,000, and the angular size of each spaxel (three dimensional spatial pixel) between 10-50 milliarcseconds \cite{Scowen2025TechnologyObservatory}.
+The submitted SCDDs call for a wide range of performance parameters for the UV IFS, including a field of view between 1 - 10 arcseconds, a spectral resolving power between 100 - 10,000, and the angular size of each spaxel (three dimensional spatial pixel) between 10-50 milliarcseconds {\cite{Scowen2025TechnologyObservatory}}.